The Early Days of Kiss

-The Early Days of Kiss (also referred to officially as the Club Tour) was a series of performances by American rock band, Kiss.
+The American rock band, Kiss performed various concerts in small clubs throughout 1973 and 1974, which was later dubbed officially as their Club Tour.
 During this time, Kiss hired Bill Aucoin as their manager, and were then signed to Casablanca Records.

 History

 The first Kiss performance took place on January 30, 1973, for an audience of fewer than ten people at the Popcorn Pub (renamed Coventry shortly afterward) in Queens.
 The band were paid $50 for performing two sets that evening, following a cold-call Simmons had made to the venue, convincing them to hire the new band for a three-night stand.

 Our first show ever was at Coventry.
 Coventry was a study in contrasts.
 The first time we played there was nobody there.
 The last time we played there, you could barely get in the door.